How To Make Christmas Sustainable

 Christmas trees are one of the quintessential parts of celebrating the holiday season but unfortunately, they don’t come without a cost on the planet.

 Using decorations for as long as possible is one of the best ways to make Christmas sustainable.
 Using what you already have helps to keep waste out of landfills and if you do need new decorations try making your own out of compostable materials like fruit, paper, wood & pinecones.
+Think outside the box steer clear of the big department stores and seek unique decorations from ethical shops in your hometown or online.
+Biome has a variety of ethical ornaments and sustainable Christmas gift ideas.

 Opt Out Of Gift Giving

 Tell your friends and family you don’t want to exchange gifts this year.
 A healthy planet is a better gift.
+Or ask to donate to an ethical charity that supports our environment.
+We love One Tree Planted.

 Buy Eco-Friendly Decorations